 The Yard Adventure Playground | Governors Island

-NYC’s only adventure playground opens for the season on April 1 at Governors Island.
-The Yard is a kids-only space where young people get real tools — nails, hammers, saws, paint, tires, wood — and the freedom to build, explore, and imagine, supervised by trained playworkers.
+NYC’s only adventure playground opens March 28–29 (this weekend), celebrating its 10th anniversary season.
+The Yard is Governors Island’s kids-only space, where young people get real tools — nails, hammers, saws, paint, tires, wood — and the freedom to build, explore, and imagine, supervised by trained playworkers.
 The main play area is recommended for ages 5–19; a separate family play area welcomes younger kids with a caregiver.
 Get to the island via the Governor’s Island ferry from 10 South St in Manhattan, or the NYC Ferry’s South Brooklyn route.
 Sign the waiver online before you go — data on the island is slow.

 Risha Gorig: “The Journey” | Prospect Park Boathouse